downplay/downright/README.md

 # Downright

-A lightweight (<20k) right-click context menu HOC for React, with completely customisable theming and transitions.
+A lightweight (<20k minified) right-click context menu HOC for React, with completely customisable theming and transitions.

 <img src="docs/coverImage.png" width="359" title="What it looks like">